jwtk/jjwt/README.md

 <a name="olderJackson"></a>
 #### Already using an older Jackson dependency?

 JJWT depends on Jackson 2.4.x (or later).
 If you are already using a Jackson version in your own application less than 2.x, for example 1.9.x, you will likely see [compile/build failures](https://github.com/jwtk/jjwt/issues/1).
-To avoid this, you should upgrade your project's build configuration to point to a 2.x version of Jackson.
+To avoid this, you should upgrade your project's build configuration to explicitly point to a 2.x version of Jackson.
 For example:

 ```xml
 <dependency>